deepanshs/mrsimulator/docs/introduction/getting_started.rst

 :ref:`spin_system_documentation`, :ref:`method_documentation`, and
 :ref:`simulator_documentation`. :ref:`spin_system_documentation` defines the
-spin system and its tensor parameters used to generate a particular subspectrum, and :ref:`method_documentation` defines the parameters for the particular NMR measurement to be simulated.
+spin system and its tensor parameters used to generate a particular subspectrum, and :ref:`method_documentation` defines the behavior and parameters for the particular NMR measurement to be simulated.
 A list of :ref:`method_documentation` and :ref:`spin_system_documentation` objects are used to initialize a Simulator object, which is then used to generate the corresponding NMR spectra--returned